Interview: The first one-piece-3D-printed house

 A world first!
 Kamp C, the Westerlo-based provincial Centre for Sustainability and Innovation in construction, printed a house using the largest 3D concrete printer in Europe.
-An interview with Annelies Helsen about ViCre's role in the world first 90-square house printed in one piece.
+An interview with Annelies Helsen about ViCre's role in this unique, innovative project.

 The house was printed as part of the European C3PO Project.
 How did ViCre get involved?